okhsallam/xcompact3d_faster_ABL/README.md

 -------------

-# XCompact3d Installation Guide for NREL Kestrel HPC
+# Installation Steps for XCompact3d on NREL Kestrel HPC

 This guide provides step-by-step instructions for installing XCompact3d on the NREL Kestrel HPC system.